miwermi/surfs-up/README.md

 Fig. 1 (left): Oahu precipitiation from 8-23-2016 to 8-23-2017.

-<br clear="all" />
 Cowabunga!
 There are obviously a few standouts.
-In looking closer at the data, I realized that the stations don't always return data exactly at consistently reliable intervals.
+Looking more closely at the data, I realized that the stations don't always return data exactly at consistently reliable intervals.
 That could skew my analysis.
+<br clear="all" />

 My investor thinks I should use the station with the most data recorded.
 More data doesn't always mean better data, but I definitely want to prioritize my potential investor's interests!
 I used the query below to order and group the station data: